 source About .com http://manufacturedhomes.about.com/od/Manufactured-Homes/fl/28-Terms-Every-Manufactured-Home-Buyer-Should-Know.htm

-I am the Pastor of a wonderful country church in Croswell Michigan, husband and father of a loving family.
+My wife and I Pastor The Potters House Christian Fellowship Church in Croswell Michigan, husband and father of a loving family.
 That is my calling and vocation.
-As for my occupation it is a great pleasure to work and be ....
+As for my occupation it is a great ple....